Kopernicus/Kopernicus/README.md

 5.)
 The "collider fix" as it's called, which fixes the event in which you sink into the terrain on distant bodies, is now on by default.
 If you really need distant colliders, turn this off, but you'd best have a good reason (I can't think of any).

 6.)
 The particle system was hopelessly broken and has been since sometime past 1.10.x.
 Few mods used it, so it has been removed completely as of Release-146.

+7.)
+Because we now unpack multipart PQSCity's correctly, you may find some PQSCity structures are in the earth or floating.
+Report such bugs to your planet pack author as this is an intended change (only cosmetic).

 About
 -----